 Why not start with a pre-made list of basic stakeholders.
 You’ll find some online, and we have a list of 127 in our list, within our Project Checklists kit.

-Click here to open your PDF Stakeholder Checklist in a new window.
+Click here to open your free PDF Stakeholder Checklist in a new window.
 You’ll be able to download it from there.

 Once we know who our stakeholders are, we need to understand them.
 In the PMBOK Guide, this is part of the Identify Stakeholders process.
 But it is a substantial and important task.
 Big enough to merit its own stage in most methodologies.